oehf/ipf/platform-camel/ihe/fhir/src/site/markdown/messageTypes.md

 | [ITI-78] (get)    | String with the Patient resource identifier             |
 | [ITI-83]          | `org.hl7.fhir.instance.model.Parameters`                |

-The URL string may be complete (e.g. "http://example.com/base/Patient?name=foo") in which case the client's base URL will be ignored.
+The URL string may be complete (e.g. http://example.com/base/Patient?name=foo) in which case the client's base URL will be ignored.
-Or it can be relative (e.g. "Patient?family=smith") in which case the client's base URL will be used.
+Or it can be relative (e.g. Patient?family=smith) in which case the client's base URL will be used.

 [ITI-78]: iti78.html